vanderleipires/Docs.pt-br/aspnetcore/tutorials/razor-pages/model.md

       *No type was specified for the decimal column 'Price' on entity type 'Movie'.
 This will cause values to be silently truncated if they do not fit in the default precision and scale.
 Explicitly specify the SQL server column type that can accommodate all the values using 'ForHasColumnType()'.*

 O comando `Add-Migration` gera código para criar o esquema de banco de dados inicial.
-O esquema é baseado no modelo especificado no `DbContext` (no arquivo *Models/MovieContext.cs*).
+O esquema é baseado no modelo especificado no `RazorPagesMovieContext` (no arquivo *Data/RazorPagesMovieContext.cs*).
 O argumento `Initial` é usado para nomear as migrações.
 Você pode usar qualquer nome, mas, por convenção, escolha um nome que descreve a migração.
 Consulte [Introdução às migrações](xref:data/ef-mvc/migrations#introduction-to-migrations) para obter mais informações.

 O comando `Update-Database` executa o método `Up` no arquivo *Migrations/{time-stamp}_InitialCreate.cs*, que cria o banco de dados.